 While the author hasn't come right out and said that the Persian Empire is a dumpster fire and its king a megalomaniac, he is giving us reason to feel deep skepticism about the Persian imperial regime.
-Persian imperial regime.
-Persian imperial regime are starters, king Ahasuerus is hot-tempered, drinks excessively, and views his wife as a pawn for his personal pride and the pleasure of his male guests.
+For starters, King Ahasuerus is hot-tempered, drinks excessively, and views his wife as a pawn for his personal pride and the pleasure of his male guests.
 Some ancient rabbis and modern scholars suggest the king requested Vashti to appear naked, wearing only her crown.
 We can only imagine the courage it took for her to stand up to the king's exploitation, knowing it would most likely cost her the crown.
+In

 When spurned by Vashti, Ahasuerus consulted his "wise men," who turn out to be anything but.
 Memucan and his six friends viewed Vashti's spurning of the king as a window of opportunity to seize control over their own wives.
 Instead of Ahasuerus taking time to heed wise counsel, his knee-jerk reaction publicized the very thing he wanted to conceal-Vashti's rejection of him.
 And in his angry haste he gave away his authority to cowards who thought that honor could be demanded (v.
-20) and that being sexually exploited was synonymous with worthiness (v.
-19).
+20).